kserve/kserve/docs/samples/v1beta1/torchserve/README.md

 ## Explanation

 Model interpretability is an important aspect which help to understand which of the input features were important for a particular classification.
-Captum is a model interpretability libarary.
-The explain function uses Captum's -integrated graident feature to help us understand, which input features were important for a particular model prediction.
+[Captum](https://captum.ai) is a model interpretability library, the `KFServing Explain Endpoint` uses Captum's state-of-the-art algorithm, including integrated gradients to provide user with an easy way to understand which features are contributing to the model output.

-Your can refer to [Captum](https://captum.ai/tutorials/) for more info.
+Your can refer to [Captum Tutorial](https://captum.ai/tutorials/) for more examples.

 ### Explain Request